SAP/ui5-language-assistant/CONTRIBUTING.md

 }
 ```

-When running this launch configuration in VS Code, it will stop in breakpoints you set in the TypeScript code.
+When running this launch configuration in VS Code, it will stop on breakpoints you set in the TypeScript code.

 ### Test Coverage